 USA Gymnastics and the United States Olympic and Paralympic Committee knew that I was abused by their official team doctor long before I was ever made aware of their knowledge.
 In May of 2015, Rhonda Faehn, the former head of the USA Gymnastics Women's program was told by my friend and teammate, Maggie Nichols, that she suspected I, too, was a victim.
-I didn't understand the magnitude of what all was happening until the Indianapolis Star published its article in the fall of 2016, entitled "Former USA Gymnastics doctor accused of abuse."
+I didn't understand the magnitude of what all was happening until the Indianapolis Star published its report on the eve of the 2016 Rio Olympics, entitled "A Blind Eye Towards Sex Abuse: How USA Gymnastics Failed to Report Cases."
 Yet, while I was a member of the 2016 US Olympic team, neither USAG, USOPC, nor the FBI ever contacted me or my parents.
 While others had been informed, and investigations were ongoing, I have been left to wonder why I was not told until after the Rio Games.